-NR 2021-103, OCC Reports Improvement in Mortgage Performance
+NR 2022-114, OCC Reports Improvement in Overall Mortgage Performance

-The OCC Mortgage Metrics Report, Second Quarter 2021 showed that 95.0 percent of mortgages included in the report were current and performing at the end of the second quarter of 2021 compared to 91.1 percent at the end of the second quarter of 2020.
-The second quarter of 2020 was the first full quarter of the COVID-19 pandemic.
+The OCC Mortgage Metrics Report, Second Quarter 2022 showed that 97 percent of mortgages included in the report were current and performing at the end of the quarter, compared to 95 percent a year earlier.

-The percentage of seriously delinquent mortgages—mortgages that are 60 or more days past due and all mortgages held by bankrupt borrowers whose payments are 30 or more days past due—was 3.8 percent in the second quarter of 2021, compared to 4.6 percent in the prior quarter and 6.8 percent a year ago.
+The percentage of seriously delinquent mortgages – mortgages that are 60 or more days past due and all mortgages held by bankrupt borrowers whose payments are 30 or more days past due – was 1.5 percent in the second quarter of 2022, compared to 1.8 percent in the prior quarter and 3.8 percent a year ago.

-Servicers completed 39,599 mortgage modifications in the second quarter of 2021, a decrease of 17.1 percent from the previous quarter.
-Of the 39,599 mortgage modifications, 53.3 percent reduced borrowers’ monthly payments and 97.2 percent were “combination modifications”—modifications that included multiple actions affecting affordability and sustainability of the loan, such as an interest rate reduction and a term extension.
+Servicers completed 28,109 modifications in the second quarter of 2022, a decrease of 33.7 percent from the previous quarter.
+Of the 28,109 mortgage modifications, 78.2 percent reduced borrowers’ monthly payments, and 26,883, or 95.6 percent, were “combination modifications” – modifications that included multiple actions affecting the affordability and sustainability of the loan, such as an interest rate reduction and a term extension.

 The first-lien mortgages included in the OCC’s quarterly report comprise 22 percent of all residential mortgage debt outstanding in the United States or approximately 12.2 million loans totaling $2.7 trillion in principal balances.